Bolton: Governance

 Lying within the county boundaries of Lancashire, until the early 19th century, Great Bolton and Little Bolton were two of the eighteen townships of the ecclesiastical parish of Bolton le Moors.
 These townships were separated by the River Croal, Little Bolton on the north bank and Great Bolton on the south.
 Bolton Poor Law Union was formed on 1 February 1837.
 It continued using existing poorhouses at Fletcher Street and Turton but in 1856 started to build a new workhouse at Fishpool Farm in Farnworth.
 Townleys Hospital was built on the site which is now Royal Bolton Hospital.

 In 1838 Great Bolton, most of Little Bolton and the Haulgh area of Tonge with Haulgh were incorporated under the Municipal Corporations Act 1835 as a municipal borough, the second to be created in England.
 Further additions were made adding part of Rumworth in 1872 and part of Halliwell in 1877.
 In 1889 Bolton was granted County Borough status and became self-governing and independent from Lancashire County Council jurisdiction.
 In 1898, the borough was extended further by adding the civil parishes of Breightmet, Darcy Lever, Great Lever, the rest of Halliwell, Heaton, Lostock, Middle Hulton, the rest of Rumworth which had been renamed Deane in 1894, Smithills, and Tonge plus Astley Bridge Urban District, and part of Over Hulton civil parish.
 The County Borough of Bolton was abolished in 1974 and became a constituent part of the Metropolitan Borough of Bolton in Greater Manchester.
 Bolton unsuccessfully applied for city status in 2011.

-Bolton Metropolitan Borough Council is divided into twenty wards, each of which elects three councillors for a term of up to four years.
+Bolton Council is divided into twenty wards, each of which elects three councillors for a term of up to four years.

 Under the Reform Act of 1832, a Parliamentary Borough was established.
 The Bolton constituency was represented by two Members of Parliament (MPs).
 The Parliamentary Borough continued until 1950 when it was abolished and replaced with two parliamentary constituencies, Bolton East and Bolton West, each with one Member of Parliament.
 In 1983 Bolton East was abolished and two new constituencies were created, Bolton North East, and Bolton South East covering most of the former Farnworth constituency.
 At the same time major boundary changes also took place to Bolton West, which took over most of the former Westhoughton constituency.
+More recent boundary changes resulted in the replacement of Bolton South West with Bolton South and Walkden, first contested at the 2024 General Election.

+It is surrounded by several neighbouring towns and villages that together form the Borough of Bolton, of which Bolton is the administrative centre.
+The town of Bolton has a population of 139,403, whilst the wider metropolitan borough has a population of 262,400.

 Under the town twinning scheme the local council have twinned Bolton with Le Mans in France, since 1967, and Paderborn in Germany, since 1975.

-It is surrounded by several neighbouring towns and villages that together form the Metropolitan Borough of Bolton, of which Bolton is the administrative centre.
-The town of Bolton has a population of 139,403, whilst the wider metropolitan borough has a population of 262,400.